-2.1 Frightening: clerical and sexual abuse as well as sexual and sexualised violence against women and girls
+2.1.
+Frightening: clerical and sexual abuse as well as sexual and sexualised violence against women and girls

-(8) Girls and women had remained largely invisible as victims of sexual abuse in the Church until very recently.
+Violent acts against any person are to be condemned.
+Girls and women had remained largely invisible as victims of sexual abuse in the Church until very recently.
 It is only of late that the German-speaking world has started to look at those victims who suffered spiritual and sexual abuse in the Church as adults.
 Many of them find it difficult to tell their stories.
 In addition to the often traumatic and shameful experiences, they are frequently not believed, or are even blamed, or thought to share the blame, for what they have suffered.
 The women affected are often confronted with institutional "non-competence", for instance by victims' commissioners who point out that they are allegedly not responsible for adults.
 This makes them victims of an abuse of power once more.
-Retraumatisation may occur as a result of such actions.